tenderlove/twirp-example/README.md

 ### `server.rb`

-This is a test server
+This is a test server.
+Unfortunately the server has a few workarounds inside it to deal with changes in Rack as well as twirp-ruby directly accessing a Google constant.

 ## Usage